merchise/xotl.ql/docs/source/overview.rst

   ...                    if parent.children &
   ...                       all_(child.age > 10 for child in parent.children))

-This would retrieve every "parent" whose children are all more that 10 years (supposedly).
+This would retrieve every "parent" whose children are all more than 10 years (supposedly).

 .. warning::